Retiring at 62 or Before? 9 Ways to Cover Your Health Costs for an Early Retirement

 4. Spousal Benefits Can Enable Insurance for an Early Retirement

 An option that you may have if you are married is to use your spouse’s health insurance plan, Purkat explains.

-“I see in many cases, one spouse may be retiring early, but the other is still working full-time,” he says.
-“This is a great situation, because if you can cover the years before you turn 62 with your spouse’s insurance, it can save you a lot of money.”
+“I see in many cases, one spouse may be retiring early, but the other is still working full-time,” Says Purkat.
+“This is a great situation because if you can cover the years before you turn 62 with your spouse’s insurance, it can save you a lot of money.”

-An HSA is a good option, regardless of your age, and can be a huge help if you retire early and need funds to pay for a high deductible health plan or other out-of-pocket health care costs.
+An HSA is a good option, regardless of your age, and can be a huge help if you retire early and need funds to pay for the copays and what not before your high deductible health plan kicks in or other out-of-pocket health care costs.

 Learn more about the many benefits of an HSA.

 6. Insure, But Also Take Good Care of Your Health